 Insulin pumps (also known as continuous subcutaneous insulin infusion, or CSII) are devices worn on the body 24 hours a day.
 They automatically deliver a continuous dose of insulin according to your needs.

 The pump works with an ‘infusion set’, which helps the insulin enter your body.
 This is made up of some thin plastic tubing, an adhesive (sticky) patch, and a small needle-like device called a cannula.
-Infusion sets need changing regularly - usually every three days.
+Infusion sets need changing regularly — usually every 3 days.